danidelgadoz/ngx-admin/README.md

-# NgxAdmim (Angular 12)
+# NgxAdmin (Angular 13)

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.1.

-The goal of this project is to provide a starter with strong architecture concepts, best practices and several Angular features.
-The sample relies on the Angular CLI to build the application.
+> The goal of this project is to provide a starter with strong architecture concepts, best practices and several Angular features.

-## Running the Application
+## Setting up the local environment and workspace

 1. Install the latest LTS version of Node.js from https://nodejs.org.

 1. Install the Angular CLI: `npm install -g @angular/cli`

-1. Open the `ngx-admin` folder and run `npm install`
+1. Get in `ngx-admin` directory and run `npm install`

-1. Run `ng serve -o` in the `ngx-admin` folder to start the server and launch the app
+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-## Running tests
+## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Sources